r-moruju/CI_PP2_BJ/README.md

 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 7. Press Enter to create your local clone

+The project uses a number of API's, below are the steps to configure the API in your environment

+## Email JS API
+1. Create an account at https://www.emailjs.com/
+2. In the integration screen in the emailjs dashboard, note your userid
+3. Create a email service in the Email Services section and note the id
+4. Create a email template in the Email templates section and note the id
+5. Update the script sendEmail.js, method sendMail with your user id, email service id and email template id

+## Aztro API
+1. Create an account at https://rapidapi.com/hub
+2. Search for aztro api and register for it
+3. Select the code snippet necessary for your environment (i used javascript fetch)
+4. Copy the snippet and use in your project

 ## Credits

 ### Images